Stewardship

 Principles of Kingdom Finance

-Biblical financial stewardship starts with recognizing that everything belongs to God.
+Biblical stewardship starts with recognizing that everything belongs to God.
 Psalm 24:1 says, 'The earth is the Lord's, and everything in it.'
 We are managers, not owners.

 The Power of Generosity